sandworm12/NewPipeTRX/.github/CONTRIBUTING.md

 ## Crash reporting

-Report crashes through the **automated crash report system** of NewPipe.
+Report crashes through the **automated crash report system** of NewPipe X.
 This way all the data needed for debugging is included in your bugreport for GitHub.
 You'll see *exactly* what is sent, be able to add **your comments**, and then send it.